Capacity: 3,893 (Seats 577)

 Corby Town currently plays in the Southern League South Division One Central (Step 8 of the English Football League Pyramid).

 Normally segregation is not in force inside the stadium.
 If fans have to be segregated then away fans are given the James Ashworth V.C.
 Terrace at one end of the ground, as well as a portion of Main Stand seating (around 120 seats) and the flat standing area to one side.
 Food on offer includes; Cheese and Bacon Burger (£4), Cheeseburgers (£3.50), Burgers (£3), Bacon Rolls (£2.50), Chips (£2) and Curry Sauce (50p).
 The Club also offer 'Burger Deals' where for an additional £2 on the Burger price, chips and a choice of non-alcoholic drink are also included.
 Normally a relaxed and hassle free day out.

 There is a Social Club located inside the stadium, which welcomes visiting supporters.
-The nearby Rockingham Forest Hotel, also has a small bar, but this may not really be suitable for fans.
-Otherwise around a 10-15 minute walk away along Rockingham Road (turn right out of the stadium complex and at the small roundabout turn left) is a Wetherspoons pub called the Samuel Lloyd.
-On the same road is one of the Hungry Horse chain of pubs called the Chequered Flag.
+The nearby Rockingham Forest Hotel also has a small bar, but this may not really be suitable for fans.
+Otherwise, the closest pub is the Samuel Lloyd, which is around a 10-15 minute walk away along Rockingham Road (turn right out of the stadium complex and at the small roundabout turn left).
+However, as this is a Wetherspoons pub it may well be worth the journey!
+Almost across the road from Wetherspoons is the Chequered Flag which is part of the Hungry Horse chain.

 From The North